wpswings/woo-gift-cards-lite/readme.txt

 == Changelog ==

 = 3.0.0 - Released on 31 May 2024 =
-* New: Compatibility with latest WP(6.5.3) and WC(8.9.1)
-* New: Compatibility with Subscription For WooCommerce.
-* New: Compatibility with Subscription For WooCommerce Pro.
+* New : Compatibility with [**Subscription For WooCommerce**](https://wordpress.org/plugins/subscriptions-for-woocommerce/) and [**Subscription For WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-giftcards-product&utm_medium=giftcard-org-changelog&utm_campaign=subs-pro)
-* New: Compatibility with Points and Rewards for WooCommerce.
+* New : Compatibility with [**Points and Rewards for WooCommerce**](https://wordpress.org/plugins/points-and-rewards-for-woocommerce/) and [**Points and Rewards for WooCommerce Pro**](https://wpswings.com/product/points-and-rewards-for-woocommerce-plugin/?utm_source=wpswings-giftcards-product&utm_medium=giftcard-org-changelog&utm_campaign=par-pro)
-* New: Compatibility with Points and Rewards for WooCommerce Pro.
+* New : Compatible with latest WP(6.5.3) and WC(8.9.1)
-* Fix: New Layout Notice Issue Fix.
+* Fix : Layout Notice Issue Fix.

+= 2.6.10 - Released on 08 May 2024 =
+* Fix: Fix nonce issue on product page

+= 2.6.9 - Released on 06 May 2024 =
+* New: Compatible with latest WP(6.5.2) and WC(8.8.3)
+* New:- Add new layout for gc product page

+= 2.6.8 - Released on 18 March 2024 =
+* New: Compatibility with latest WP(6.4.3) and WC(8.6.1)
+* Fix : Alt tag missing on featured image shortcode fixed.
+* Fix : All issues fixed related to nonce and security issues

+= 2.6.7 - Released on 07 March 2024 =
+* New: Compatibility with latest WP(6.4.3) and WC(8.6.1)
+* FIx: WordPress security issue (getting post data using url without editor role)

-= 2.6.10 - Released on 09 January 2024 =
+= 2.6.6 - Released on 09 January 2024 =
 * New: Add Class ".wps_check_balance .button", for Customised Balance Check button
 * Fix: Removed Migration Code.